 Bestiary

-Below you’ll find a small sampling of the various humanoids and other creatures one can encounter while traveling the planes.
+Below you’ll find a small sampling of 60+ different types of humanoids and other creatures that one can encounter while traveling the planes.

 • Al-Mi’raj: A mythical, one-horned hare or rabbit.

-• Bat: Nocturnal flying mammal which often roosts in caves and comes in multiple varieties / sizes.
+• Bat: A nocturnal flying mammal which often roosts in caves and comes in multiple varieties / sizes.

-• Bugbear: Large, hairy goblin-like creatures capable of sneaking up on prey.
+• Bugbear: A large, hairy, goblin-like creature capable of sneaking up on prey.

 • Cleric: A holy (or unholy) warrior-priest on a quest for their deity.